JimSellmeijer/JimSellmeijer.github.io/learn.md

 ---
 layout: post
 title: Learn
+subtitle: Want to learn how to program or need help?
-description: Want to learn how to program or need help?
+description: Want to learn how to program or need help with your project?
+I will help you be on your way!
 image: assets/images/python_in_space.jpg
 nav-menu: true
 show-tile: true